 ADD / ADHD

-PEACEFUL is by far the top choice of parents with children that have behavior issues.
-Following some testimonies, I included a long article that you may find helpful by Dr. Terry Friedmann called, “Attention Deficit and Hyperactivity Disorder (ADHD).”
+Following the testimonies, there is a long article that you may find helpful by Dr. Terry Friedmann: “Attention Deficit and Hyperactivity Disorder (ADHD).”

 Magnesium Deficiency & the ADHD/Autism Correlation

 Scents Reduce Autism Symptoms, Study Finds

 Is This Your Child? by Dr. Doris Rapp

 Summary of Is This Your Child?

 Why French Kids Don't Have ADHD by Marilyn Wedge, Ph.D. in Suffer the Children